By Laia Cardona, on 2 May 2023

 How Does PPC Work?

 - PPM (payment per thousand).
 Here, the advertiser pays a fixed amount for every thousand impressions, meaning every time the advertisement is shown a thousand times to the users.
 Keep in mind that with this model you do not know how much you will pay for each visit, due to difficulties in predicting how many clicks each additional thousand impressions will generate.

-- PPA (payment for acquisition).
-In this case, the advertiser pays each time a user performs a certain action, like downloading an app.
+- PPA (payment per action).
+In this case, the advertiser pays each time a user performs a certain action, like downloading an app, registering, or making a purchase.
 Therefore, the link between cost and objectives is even more evident than in the case of PPC.

 CPC is the price paid by the advertiser for each click on an ad.
 Here you can agree on a fixed price for each click or determine the price through an auction.
 In the case of the latter, the advertiser establishes a bid or maximum price that they are willing to pay for each click.
 The system compares the ad with similar ones based on their quality and the price they are willing to pay and shows the winning ad in the first place.

 CPC = cost ÷ clicks